Generating an Archive

 Supports the latest NexMock API and provides additional features to help you generate HAR files during CI/CD workflows with ease.

-In addition, this command has the ability to split NexMock files in to multiple .HAR files.
-For this purpose, you can specify the --split option, which accepts the number of pieces in to which to split.
+In addition, this command has the ability to split NexMock files into multiple .HAR files.
+For this purpose, you can specify the --split option, which accepts the number of pieces into which to split.

 For example: